Shruti Kamath Of Athlos Weaves Her Gym Wear With Bamboo And Eucalyptus. Curious?

 Any words of wisdom for budding entrepreneurs?

-As an entrepreneur, I would advise them that be attached to the process, not to the final result.
+As an entrepreneur, I would advise them to be attached to the process, not to the final result.
 It helps you keep going.